 Here are some extra tips to help you get even better value:

-- Use “surface sectors”, where you fly into one airport and then make your own way to another airport, to visit more cities.
+- Use up to two “surface sectors”, where you fly into one airport and then make your own way to another airport, to visit more cities.

 - Maximise the number of stop overs by spending less than 24 hours in a city.
 Transits of under 24 hours don’t count towards the 5 stopover limit.

 - Reduce the tax component by traveling on airlines with low or no fuel surcharges.
 These include American Airlines, Japan Airlines, LATAM Airlines, Sri Lankan Airlines and S7 Airlines.
-Try to avoid airlines with high fuel surcharges such as Qantas, Royal Jordanian and British Airways.
+Try to avoid airlines with high fuel surcharges such as Royal Jordanian and British Airways.

 Where to get help with booking a Qantas Oneworld Award